parkv36/yolov7/README.md

 This sections illustrates the changes added to main code in this fork.

 There are three main additions:
-1. Custom augmentations: This permits the addition of new augmentations not present in the ultralytics pipeline.
+1. Custom augmentations: This permits the addition of new augmentations not present in the yolov7 pipeline.
 2. Excluding bounding boxes: This enables the training process to remove specific classes from the images.
 3. Biasing data using labels: This allows the user to select what classes are going to appear more freqently in the training.
 4. A Squeeze and Excitation Block has been added, which can be used between the neck and head.